sokooltools/RegistryJump/README.md

 # RegistryJump
-Provides an easy-to-use GUI for jumping directly to a specific hive inside the Windows Registry.
+Provides an easy-to-use GUI for jumping directly to a specific hive inside the MS Windows Registry.

 ![image1](images/image1.png "This is the main window.")

-You can type or paste the string containing the hive directly into the field or select a previously visited hive from the drop-down.
+You can type or paste the string containing the hive directly into the field or select a previously visited hive from the drop-down list.

 ![image2](images/image2.png "This is the Open drop-down list expanded")

-You can optionally click the *Browse* button to open the registry to the last opened hive.
+You can optionally click the *Browse...* button to open the registry to the last opened hive.

 ### Options
 RegistryJump.exe can also be called directly from the command line.